Rifles for Watie: Plot summary

-Amidst an ongoing guerilla war pro-slavery bushwackers raid the Bussey farm in Linn County, Kansas in spring 1861, leading 16-year-old Jefferson Davis Bussey to leave for Fort Leavenworth to enlist in the U.S. Army as a volunteer for the Union.
-Several friends of his also join him on the way, each of them leaving their homes and farms to fight against the rebelling slave states.
-Jeff instantly takes a mutual dislike to a career officer, Captain Asa Clardy, whose ruthless and abrasive personality make him both feared and hated by his men.
-Despite Clardy's vindictiveness Jeff takes to military life, eager to assist in winning the war for the Union.
+Amidst an ongoing guerilla war pro-slavery bushwackers raid the Bussey farm in Linn County, Kansas in spring 1861, leading 16-year-old Jefferson Davis Bussey and several friends of his to leave for Fort Leavenworth and enlist as a volunteer for the Union.
+Jeff takes a mutual dislike to a career officer, Captain Asa Clardy, whose abrasive personality make him both feared and hated by his men.
+Despite Clardy's vindictiveness, Jeff takes to military life.

-Jeff's regiment soon marches off from Leavenworth to fight, but despite his eagerness to fight, Jeff is repeatedly pulled away for various details and misses several battles.
+Jeff's regiment marches off from Leavenworth to fight.
+Despite his eagerness, Jeff is repeatedly pulled away for various details and misses several battles.
 On one such occasion, Jeff resentfully confronts Clardy and taunts him, prompting a warning from fellow volunteer Noah Babbitt, an itinerant printer whom Jeff looks up to for his wisdom and years of experience.
-Jeff finally sees combat for the first time in the Battle of Prairie Grove; in the chaos following a charge against Confederate infantry, Noah and Jeff aid an undermanned Union artillery battery that is in danger of being overrun, firing one of the cannons as Confederate troops attempt to overrun the battery's position.
-A few days later, Jeff and Noah receive the Medal of Honor for their valor during the battle.
+Jeff finally sees combat for the first time in the Battle of Prairie Grove; in the chaos following a charge against Confederate infantry, Noah and Jeff aid an undermanned Union artillery battery, firing a cannon as Confederate troops attempt to overrun the battery's position.
+Days later, Jeff and Noah receive the Medal of Honor for their valor during the battle.

-During the campaigning in the contested Indian Territory, Jeff meets a headstrong and beautiful Cherokee girl, Lucy Washbourne, whose well-to-do family is proudly loyal to the Confederate cause.
-Despite their stark differences in loyalties, Jeff and Lucy develop a deep affection for one another.
+During the campaigning in the contested Indian Territory, Jeff meets headstrong Cherokee girl Lucy Washbourne, whose well-to-do family is loyal to the Confederate cause.
+Despite their stark differences, Jeff and Lucy gradually grow fond of one another.
 Lucy's brother Lee is captured while spying on Jeff's regiment and Clardy orders that the boy be executed.
 Jeff refuses to join the firing squad and arranges for Lee's body to be returned to the Washbournes.